FinnSkers/culin-ai/ai_recipes_by_mood_gemini.md

   7. Spread chickpeas in a single layer on a baking sheet and roast for 20-25 minutes, or until crispy.
   8. Once the curry is cooked, stir in the crispy chickpeas.
   9. Garnish with chopped cilantro and serve hot with cooked rice and lime wedges.

-### Recipe: Spicy Mango & Coconut Curry with Crispy Chickpeas
-- Description: An explosion of sweet, spicy, and savory flavors that will transport your tastebuds!
-This recipe combines the unexpected sweetness of mango with the fiery kick of chili, all nestled in a creamy coconut curry and topped with crunchy spiced chickpeas.
-- Cuisine: Fusion
-- Servings: 4
-- Prep Time: 20 minutes
-- Cook Time: 35 minutes
-- Total Time: 55 minutes
-- Difficulty: Medium
-- Ingredients:
-  - 1 tbsp coconut oil
-  - 1 large onion, chopped
-  - 2 cloves garlic, minced
-  - 1 inch ginger, grated
-  - 1 red chili, finely chopped (adjust to taste)
-  - 1 mango, peeled and diced
-  - 1 can (400ml) coconut milk
-  - 1 can (400g) chickpeas, drained and rinsed
-  - 1 tbsp curry powder
-  - 1 tsp turmeric
-  - 1/2 tsp cumin
-  - 1/4 tsp cayenne pepper (optional)
-  - Salt and pepper to taste
-  - 2 tbsp olive oil
-  - 1/2 cup chopped cilantro
-  - Lime wedges for serving
-  - Cooked rice for serving
-- Instructions:
-  1. Heat coconut oil in a large pan over medium heat.
-Add onion and cook until softened, about 5 minutes.
-  2. Stir in garlic, ginger, and chili.
-Cook for 1 minute more.
-  3. Add curry powder, turmeric, cumin, and cayenne pepper (if using).
-Cook for 30 seconds, stirring constantly.
-  4. Add mango and coconut milk.
-Bring to a simmer and cook for 10 minutes, or until the sauce has thickened slightly.
-  5. Meanwhile, heat olive oil in a separate pan over medium-high heat.
-Add chickpeas and cook, stirring occasionally, until golden brown and crispy, about 10-12 minutes.
-  6. Season chickpeas with salt and pepper.
-  7. Stir the crispy chickpeas into the curry.
-Season with salt and pepper to taste.
-  8. Serve hot over cooked rice, garnished with cilantro and a lime wedge.

-### Recipe: Spicy Pineapple-Glazed Salmon with Coconut Rice
-- Description: An adventurous fusion of sweet, spicy, and savory flavors, this recipe combines the richness of salmon with the unexpected zest of pineapple and coconut.
-- Cuisine: Fusion
-- Servings: 2
-- Prep Time: 15 minutes
-- Cook Time: 20 minutes
-- Total Time: 35 minutes
-- Difficulty: Medium
-- Ingredients:
-  - 1.5 lbs salmon fillet, skin on or off
-  - 1 cup pineapple chunks, fresh or canned
-  - 1/4 cup soy sauce
-  - 2 tablespoons brown sugar
-  - 1 tablespoon sriracha
-  - 1 tablespoon rice vinegar
-  - 1 teaspoon grated ginger
-  - 1/2 teaspoon garlic powder
-  - 1 cup coconut milk
-  - 1 cup basmati rice
-  - 2 cups water
-  - Salt and pepper to taste
-  - Fresh cilantro for garnish (optional)
-- Instructions:
-  1. Preheat oven to 400°F (200°C).
-  2. In a bowl, whisk together pineapple chunks, soy sauce, brown sugar, sriracha, rice vinegar, ginger, and garlic powder.
-  3. Place salmon fillet in a baking dish and pour pineapple glaze over it, ensuring it's evenly coated.
-  4. Season with salt and pepper.
-  5. Bake for 15-20 minutes, or until salmon is cooked through.
-  6. While salmon is baking, rinse basmati rice and combine it with coconut milk and water in a saucepan.
-  7. Bring to a boil, then reduce heat and simmer for 15 minutes, or until all liquid is absorbed.
-  8. Fluff rice with a fork.
-  9. Serve salmon over coconut rice, garnished with fresh cilantro if desired.

-### Recipe: Spicy Miso-Glazed Salmon with Charred Pineapple Salsa
-- Description: An explosion of sweet, spicy, and savory flavors that will transport your taste buds to a tropical paradise.
-This recipe is perfect for adventurous eaters who aren't afraid of bold combinations.
-- Cuisine: Fusion
-- Servings: 2
-- Prep Time: 20 minutes
-- Cook Time: 15 minutes
-- Total Time: 35 minutes
-- Difficulty: Medium
-- Ingredients:
-  - 1 lb salmon fillet, skin on or off
-  - 1/4 cup white miso paste
-  - 2 tbsp soy sauce
-  - 1 tbsp rice vinegar
-  - 1 tbsp honey
-  - 1 tsp sriracha (or more, to taste)
-  - 1/2 tsp grated ginger
-  - 1 ripe pineapple, peeled, cored, and diced
-  - 1 red bell pepper, diced
-  - 1/2 red onion, thinly sliced
-  - 1 jalapeño pepper, seeded and minced
-  - 1/4 cup chopped cilantro
-  - 2 tbsp lime juice
-  - Salt and pepper to taste
-  - Avocado oil or other high-heat cooking oil
-- Instructions:
-  1. Preheat your grill or grill pan to medium-high heat.
-  2. In a small bowl, whisk together miso paste, soy sauce, rice vinegar, honey, sriracha, and ginger.
-  3. Place salmon fillet on a grilling surface lightly oiled with cooking oil.
-Brush the salmon generously with the miso glaze.
-  4. Grill the salmon for 4-5 minutes per side, or until cooked through and slightly charred.
-  5. While the salmon is grilling, prepare the salsa.
-In a medium bowl, combine diced pineapple, red bell pepper, red onion, jalapeño, cilantro, and lime juice.
-Season with salt and pepper to taste.
-  6. Once the salmon is cooked, remove it from the grill and let it rest for a few minutes.
-  7. Serve the grilled salmon immediately topped with the charred pineapple salsa.
-Enjoy!

-### Recipe: Spicy Mango & Coconut Curry with Crispy Chickpeas
-- Description: An explosion of sweet, spicy, and savory flavors that will transport your taste buds to a tropical paradise.
-This recipe is perfect for adventurous eaters who love a kick!
-- Cuisine: Fusion
-- Servings: 4
-- Prep Time: 20 minutes
-- Cook Time: 35 minutes
-- Total Time: 55 minutes
-- Difficulty: Medium
-- Ingredients:
-  - 1 tbsp coconut oil
-  - 1 large onion, chopped
-  - 2 cloves garlic, minced
-  - 1 inch ginger, grated
-  - 1 red bell pepper, chopped
-  - 1 green bell pepper, chopped
-  - 1 (14.5 oz) can diced tomatoes, undrained
-  - 1 (13.5 oz) can full-fat coconut milk
-  - 1 cup mango chunks, fresh or frozen
-  - 1 cup chickpeas, drained and rinsed
-  - 2 tbsp curry powder
-  - 1 tbsp chili powder
-  - 1 tsp turmeric
-  - 1/2 tsp cumin
-  - 1/4 tsp cayenne pepper (optional)
-  - Salt and pepper to taste
-  - Fresh cilantro, chopped (for garnish)
-  - Lime wedges (for serving)
-- Instructions:
-  1. Heat coconut oil in a large pot or Dutch oven over medium heat.
-Add onion and cook until softened, about 5 minutes.
-  2. Add garlic and ginger and cook for 1 minute more.
-  3. Stir in bell peppers and cook for 5 minutes, until slightly tender.
-  4. Add diced tomatoes, coconut milk, mango chunks, chickpeas, curry powder, chili powder, turmeric, cumin, and cayenne pepper (if using).
-Season with salt and pepper.
-  5. Bring to a simmer, then reduce heat and cook for 20 minutes, stirring occasionally, until sauce has thickened slightly and flavors have melded.
-  6. Garnish with fresh cilantro and serve with lime wedges.
-Enjoy!

 ### Recipe: Spicy Miso-Glazed Salmon with Charred Bok Choy and Sesame Seeds
 - Description: An adventurous fusion of Japanese and Korean flavors, this recipe features a rich, savory miso glaze, the slight bitterness of charred bok choy, and the nutty crunch of sesame seeds.
 It's a delightful combination of textures and tastes that will tantalize your taste buds!